 SF: I actually have two pieces of advice.
 One really important thing is networking.
 If you assume having a good education and working hard are the only necessary aspects to have a career, that’s not the case.
 It’s the luck aspect, and to encourage luck, networking is crucial.
 That’s my first piece of advice.
 The second piece is that it’s important not to spend too much time on care work.
 I’m not talking about private care work, but in the office, there are always a lot of tasks to do – small tasks.
 And very often, women end up doing the small tasks, which are important and make everyone say thank you.
 But those small tasks will not bring you forward.
 It’s important to have sufficient time for the bigger tasks, those tasks that are actually visible, and those tasks that will foster your career.
 Those two pieces of advice are the most important.

 MW: Two golden eggs at the end.
 Swantje, thank you very much for your time.

 Who is Swantje Finke?

-Swantja Finke is responsible for project management as part of the Terminal Development team at HHLA Container Terminal Altenwerder (CTA).
-Having started her studies in maritime in 2000, she’s moved through many interesting roles within the logistics industry before settling into the team at HHLA.
-In her current role, she focuses on optimizing the hinterland logistic IT and processes, including for example the integration of a traingate in the rail operations at CTA.
+Swantje Finke is responsible for project management as part of the Terminal Development team at HHLA Container Terminal Altenwerder (CTA).
+Having started her studies in maritime in 2000, she moved through many interesting roles within the logistics industry before settling into the team at HHLA.
+In her current role, she focuses on optimizing the hinterland logistic IT and processes, including, for example, the integration of a traingate in the rail operations at CTA.

 What is Women in Maritime?